EMBL-Hentze-group/CLIPseq-workflow/README.md

 >sample_2
 NNNNCGCGCGCGNN
 ```
-[flexbar](https://github.com/seqan/flexbar) is  used for demultiplexing iCLIP data based on the provided barcodes with corresponding header as sample name.
+:information_source: [flexbar](https://github.com/seqan/flexbar) is  used for demultiplexing iCLIP data based on the provided barcodes with corresponding header as sample name.
 UMIs (`N`s in the sequences) are extracted from the reads during demultiplexing and added to fastq header.

+:information_source: iCLIP fastq files that are already processed (demultiplexed and UMI extracted) can also be provided, using the same sample sheet format as for eCLIP/R2-CLIP/soniCLIP (with `sample`, `fastq_1` columns) ([see section eCLIP, R2-CLIP and soniCLIP](#default)).

 ### Running the workflow